 As indicated earlier, the principal role of the Chair of a Community Council is to preside over meetings of the Community Council.
-They will, usually in consultation with the other office bearers, determine what business will appear on the Agenda for each meeting and how much time will be permitted for debate on any issue.
-The Chair may also, at their discretion, determine if an item of business which does not appear on the Agenda should be considered as a matter of urgency.

-The Chair will be expected to preserve order during the course of the meeting and all debate should be addressed through the Chair.
+He or she will, usually in consultation with the other office bearers, determine what business will appear on the Agenda for each meeting and how much time will be permitted for debate on any issue.
+The Chair may also, at his or her discretion, determine if an item of business which does not appear on the Agenda should be considered as a matter of urgency.
+He or she will be expected to preserve order during the course of the meeting and all debate should be addressed through the Chair.
 If there are standing orders in place, the Chair will ensure that these are observed.
-Similarly, they will ensure that those present comply with the Code of Conduct set out at Section 9 of this guide.
+Similarly, he or she will ensure that those present comply with the Code of Conduct set out at Section 9.1 of this guide.

-At the end of any debate, the Chair will either summarise the mood of the meeting on a particular item and seek formal agreement as to the decision which has been reached or, if they feel that more than one view has been expressed and received support, they will call for motions to be formally proposed and seconded by Elected or Co-opted Community Councillors.
+At the end of any debate, the Chair will either summarise the mood of the meeting on a particular item and seek formal agreement as to the decision which has been reached or, if he or she feels that more than one view has been expressed and received support, they will call for motions to be formally proposed and seconded by Elected or Co-opted Community Councillors.

-Where two or more motions are proposed and seconded, the Chair will ensure that a voting is undertaken according to the procedure set out in Section 4.7 of this guide.
-In the event of an equality of votes, the Chair can determine the matter using their casting vote casting vote.
+Where two or more motions are proposed and seconded, the Chair will ensure that a voting is undertaken according to the procedure set out in Section 4.5 of this guide.
+In the event of an equality of votes, the Chair can determine the matter using his/her casting vote.